+A Delayed.

+Now, did Ruby say anything with reference to whether or not -- concerning whether he would be there or not; what did ne say on that?

+A He told whoever he was talking to, that he would be there.

+A Yes.

-- Delayed. - Now, did Ruby say anything with reference to whether or not -- concerning whether he would be there or not; what did ne say on that? - He told whoever he was talking to, that he would be there. - He would be there? - A Yes. - A He walked east on Commerce and was gone about two minutes, and then returned and stood immediately in front of my office.
-And then got in his car and drove out. - Q How do you determine the time on this, approximately, this was about 2:50 on the 23rd of November, 1963, is that right? - A We started about 2:50.
+A He walked east on Commerce and was gone about two minutes, and then returned and stood immediately in front of my office.
+And then got in his car and drove out.

+Q How do you determine the time on this, approximately, this was about 2:50 on the 23rd of November, 1963, is that right?

+A We started about 2:50.